 In addition to attending self-defense classes, you can also participate in a training camp.
 These are usually done in Israel and can teach you a lot in a short period of time.

 If you want to complement your self-defense training, there are additional resources available that will deepen your knowledge and skills.

 One option is to read Krav Maga books.
 There are many books detailing the most commonly used techniques, and explaining various potential situations of conflict and how to resolve them.
 Similarly, you can find many DVDs which are better for explaining moves in terms of the visual aspect.

 The knowledge gained from books or DVDs doesn’t compare to the practical training done in class.
 Still, it can help you with the theoretical aspect and can improve your physical training.

 What’s not to love?
 With Krav Maga, you can join an amazing community, get fit, and learn how to defend yourself.
 Let’s start training!

-What do you think about Krav Maga and self-defense classes?
+What do you think about Krav Maga, self-defense classes, and self-defense training?